maverickLez-zz/maverickLez/README.md

 ### Talking about Personal Stuffs:

-- 👨🏻‍💻 I love to solve CTFs and cyber security challenges 🚀.
+- 👨🏻‍💻 I love to solve CTFs and cyber security challenges also 🚀.
 - ⚡ Fun fact: Computers let you make mistake faster than any invention in human history - with the posible exceptions of handguns and tequila.
 - 📫 How to reach me: parthv700@gmail.com